rpham0306/rpham0306.github.io/_pages/about.md

 I also enjoy networking with others to gain new experiences and solve challenges through teamwork and innovation.
 One of my personal goals is to introduce someone new everyday - I believe that every conversation holds growth and opportunity.
 I'm always excited to share, connect, and learn from others.

-Currently, I am looking for an internship position or a co-op opportunity for Summer and Fall 2025 where I can apply my technical skills in a team-oriented environment as a developer.
+Currently, I am looking for an internship position or a co-op opportunity for Summer or Fall 2025 where I can apply my technical skills in a team-oriented environment as a developer.

 Feel free to connect with me on [LinkedIn](www.linkedin.com/in/ryan-pham0306)!
 I'm always open to conversations and opportunities.